hitoshi-watase/sercrod/docs/reference/directives/attribute-style.md

 - :style is a dedicated colon style attribute binding that writes directly to element.style.cssText.
 - It does not use the style filter; only *style / n-style do.
-- The expression result is treated as read only from Nablla’s perspective and is not written back into data.
+- The expression result is treated as read only from Sercrod’s perspective and is not written back into data.
 - Falsy values (including "", 0, null, undefined, and false) clear style.cssText by setting it to the empty string.
 - If _config.cleanup.handlers is enabled, the original :style attribute will be removed from the rendered DOM, leaving only the actual style attribute content that results from style.cssText.
 - When :style and *style / n-style are present on the same element, :style is applied first and *style / n-style wins last; prefer choosing one per element to avoid confusion.